carpentries-incubator/hpc-intro/_episodes/05-scheduler.md

 ---
 title: "Scheduler Fundamentals"
-teaching: 20
+teaching: 45
-exercises: 10
+exercises: 30
 questions:
 - "What is a scheduler and why does a cluster need one?"
 - "How do I launch a program to run on a compute node in the cluster?"
 - "How do I capture the output of a program that is run on a node in the cluster?"
 objectives:
-- "Run a simple script on the login node, and through the scheduler."
+- "Submit a simple script to the cluster."
-- "Use the batch system command line tools to monitor the execution of your job."
+- "Monitor the execution of jobs using command line tools."
 - "Inspect the output and error files of your jobs."
 - "Find the right place to put large datasets on the cluster."
 keypoints: